-Often, treatments for anxiety and workplace depression are simply prescription medications that wreak havoc on the body’s natural endocrine functions.
-Traditional psychological therapy is prescribed less and less often these days, and depends upon insurance coverage.
+Often, treatments for workplace anxiety and depression are simply prescription medications that can wreak havoc on the body’s natural endocrine functions.
+Traditional psychological therapy is prescribed less and less often these days and depends upon insurance coverage.

 The following summary features six tips cited in the literature to help reduce worry without medication:

 - Separate out “toxic worry” from normal or constructive worry: good worry essentially equates to planning.
 Toxic worry, on the other hand, is unnecessary, unproductive, paralyzing, terrifying, and defeating.

 - Focus on facts rather than allowing your imagination to get the best of you.
 Analyze the actual problem at hand and take appropriate corrective action.